sensu/sensu-docs-legacy/source/docs/0.13/api-health.md

 # API Health

-Check the status of the API's RabbitMQ & Redis connections, and query RabbitMQ's status (consumer and message counts).
+Check the status of the API's transport & Redis connections, and query the transport's status (consumer and message counts).

 ## `/health` {#health}